JMarabayev/battleships/README.md

 ## Bugs
 * The game runs into a critical error if selection is done before the input prompt
-* System would recognise an empty input or an input like 12 as a viable input...
-Fixed with the help from stack overflow.
+* System would recognise an empty input or an input like 12 as a viable input... __Fixed with the help from stack overflow.__

+## Manual Testing
+* Passed through the PEP8 validator without issues
+* Input of wrong data comes back with a prompt to put in right data
+* Game completion and conditions work as intended

 ## Credits and References
 * This game was created under the tutorial from "Knowledge Mavens" from [YouTube](https://www.youtube.com/watch?v=alJH_c9t4zw).